gchrupala/encoding-of-phonology/README.md

     python setup.py develop

 You also need to download and unpack the files `data.tgz` and `models.tgz` from http://doi.org/10.5281/zenodo.804392.
-The files in `models.tgz` contain the pre-trained model used for the analyses in the paper.

 After unpacking these files you should have the directories `data` and `models`.
+The pre-trained model used for the analyses in the paper will be in `models/coco-speech.zip`.

 ## Usage